PawseySC/pshell/README.md

 # README #

-mfclient.py a basic mediaflux client library
+mfclient.py a basic Mediaflux client library

 owner: Sean Fleming (sean.fleming@pawsey.org.au)

-* Thin client for interacting with a MediaFlux server
+* Thin client library for interacting with a Mediaflux server
-* Requires only python 2.7 and standard libs
+* Requires Python 2.7

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
+Simply import the mfclient module in your code to start developing a client that can communicate with a Mediaflux server.

-* How to run tests
+### How do I run the tests? ###

-* Deployment instructions
+The test_mfclient.py code serves as a basic example of how to use the mfclient module.

+Run it once to generate a template file ~/.mf_config which you will need to edit to suit your Mediaflux server.

+Run it again to execute the basic test suite.

 ### Command line clients - under development ###

-ashell2.py - python only version of ashell.py + aterm.jar
-pshell.py - python only command line client with SFTP syntax
+pshell.py - python only command line client

+* Tab completion
+* SFTP-like syntax